-ACTIVITY: COMMUNITY ACTION PROJECT Age group 12 - 16 Time needed 6 hrs plus 6 hrs plus running the project Learning goal Group members learn that they can make a difference in their local community, and practice their project management and team skills.
-Instructions communit!
-See the Plan the Make tl Share t mplement a project that makes a positive difference in your local J. change - identify the issue you want to address c change - make your plans to tackle the issue ne change - implement your plans he change - Evaluate your success, and spread the word in your ity and to Girl Guiding and Girl Scouting around the world Which elements of the method are used, and how?
+ACTIVITY: COMMUNITY ACTION PROJECT Age group 12 - 16 O Time needed 6 hrs plus running the project A Learning goal Group members learn that they can make a difference in their local community, and practice their project management and team skills.
+Plan and implement a project that makes a positive difference in your local community. lastructions change - identify the issue you want to address Instructions e change - make your plans to tackle the issue he change - implement your plans he change - Evaluate your success, and spread the word in your hity and to Girl Guiding and Girl Scouting around the world Which elements method are use how?
 Learning in small groups - Everyone worked with the same NGO partner, but each small group chose a mini-project to focus on My path, my pace - Each group member was encouraged to get involved with the aspects of the project they found most interesting or which gave them a chance to develop a skill they want in their lives Learning by doing - Everyone learned how to create and run a project by going through the process.
 Connecting with others - we worked with a local NGO, friends and family members got very involved with the project, we created a display and presented our project to the residents of the local hospice Connecting with my world - The groups learned more about their local community and spent a lot of time engaging with local people.
 They saw positive change in the community as a result of their actions.
-How does the method give youth members a chance to take the lead?
-Each small group could identify an issue they cared about for themselves.
+How does the m give youth mem chance to take t nbers a Each small group could identify an issue they cared about for themselves.
 This meant they were very motivated to act.
 Everyone was involved in coming up with ideas for the project, planning the actions and carrying them out.
 Each small group appointed a project leader who took responsibility for keeping the project on track.
-How can you connect this activity to the values of Girl Guiding and Girl Scouting?
-We discussed how the project could impact other people.
+How can you co this activity to t of Girl Guiding a Scouting? he values We discussed how the project could impact other people.
 By working in teams, group members practiced respect and support for each other, and taking responsibility for their contribution.